celo-org/docs/docs/getting-started/running-oracles.md

 ## Running the node

-Once all the enviroment variables are set in the VM, an oracle can be started with:
+Once all the environment variables are set in the VM, an oracle can be started with:

 `docker run --name celo-oracle -it --restart unless-stopped --env-file .env.prod -e PRICE_SOURCES=$PRICE_SOURCES us-west1-docker.pkg.dev/celo-testnet-production/celo-oracle/celo-oracle:1.0.0-rc2`

-If your oracle it's not yet enabled by governance, you'll see these messages in the terminal:
+If your oracle is not yet enabled by governance, you'll see these messages in the terminal:

 `Account 0x... is not whitelisted as an oracle for CURRENCY_PAIR`